Yiannar/PortfolioProject/README.md

 # Diamonds Protfolio Project

 Welcome to the Diamonds App, an site that shows you all about Diamonds.
-The app is supposed to be an E-commerce site.
+Including diamond shape, cut, price for, color, clarity and if it is reported.

+The user can access this page by either clicking on the deployed applications or the user can Fork and clone this repository.

+Navigate to the cloned repository's directory on your command line.
+Then, run the following command:

+npm install

-*User will be able to navigate from the home page to list about different Diamonds, the index page(show page), and cart page and developers page.
+- User will be able to navigate from the home page to list about different Diamonds, the index page(show page), diamond information page and developers page.
-*User will be able to see a list of all types of diamond to add to cart *User can see a section with diamonds, that have a name, image, amount and add to cart button *User's total in cart will be updated with the total in the cart *User will be able to filter through the diamonds to look for specific diamonds *User will be able to add a diamond to the cart and delete a diamond from the cart *User will be able to checkout using a form with a first name, last name, email and zip code to submit their purchase *User will be be able to see an alert that the purchase was successful
-\*User can also reset the cart with a button
+- User will be able to see diamond information and learn what goes into grading a diamond
+- User will be able to see a list of all types of diamond
+- User can see a section with diamonds, that have a shape, image, cut, price, clarity, color and if it is reported
+- User will be able to edit the diamond
+- User will be able to add a custom diamond
+- User will be able to see reviews for this diamond